Swissair: Grounding

 On 1 October 2001, Project "Phoenix" was announced, under which parts of the group sought a payment delay.
 The Swiss federal authorities were willing to pay back half of the loan, so they secured the continuation of service.

 2 October 2001 saw an increased necessity for strong liquidity, as all suppliers insisted on cash payments of outstanding invoices following a request for payment delay announced the day before.
 The company's cash reserves filed on that day were barely sufficient to carry out the first morning flights.
 During the morning, fuel suppliers refused to fuel the waiting aircraft.
 At 15:45 CEST, CEO Mario Corti announced a cessation of flight operations due to the security risks caused by the crossing of the Flight Duty Regulations.
-This led to the cancellation of over 230 flights, and thousands of passengers, as well as flight crews, were stranded around the world.
-Flight crew corporate credit cards were blocked by the banks, with some hotels expelling the crew, and having them return home at their own expense.
+These events led to the cancellation of over 230 flights, and thousands of passengers, as well as flight crews, were stranded around the world.
+The banks froze the flight crew's accounts, leading some hotels to expel the crew and require them to return home at their own expense.
 All tickets sold were voided.

 4 October 2001 saw demonstrations by former Swissair employees before the UBS presentation held in Glattbrugg, and the following day saw demonstrations in Bern's Federal Square.

-At around the same time, SAirGroup's stake in Crossair was sold to the Swiss banks UBS and Credit Suisse.
+Around the same time, Swiss banks UBS and Credit Suisse purchased SAirGroup's stake in Crossair.
 Furthermore, Crossair took over various assets of former Swissair, including its employees, aircraft, and most European routes.
-Swissair and the SAirGroup were handed over to the liquidation firm of Jürg Hoss and ceased operations on 31 March 2002.
+Jürg Hoss's liquidation firm took over Swissair and the SAirGroup, ceasing operations on 31 March 2002.
 Crossair was renamed Swiss International Air Lines, or Swiss for short, and took over Swissair's intercontinental routes on 1 April 2002, officially ending 71 years of Swissair service.